Spacechild1/vstplugin/sc/doc/VSTPlugin-UGen-Internals.md

 | value ||
 | ----- |-|
 | 0x1   | verbose (print plugin paths and probe results)
-| 0x2   | add search results to cache file.
+| 0x2   | write search results to cache file.
 | 0x4   | probe in parallel (faster, but might cause audio dropouts because of full CPU utilization)

 If there are no user supplied search paths, the standard VST search paths are used instead: